(Word count: 414)

-In the previous blog post in this series, we looked at a simplified process for identifying risks by outlining critical study factors (patient safety and critical data) and evaluating the conditions that increased the likelihood of a negative outcome.
+In the previous blog post in our Risk Management series, we looked at a simplified process for identifying risks by outlining critical study factors (patient safety and critical data) and evaluating the conditions that increased the likelihood of a negative outcome.
 Study teams typically use a tool like the RACT (Risk Assessment Categorization Tool) to prompt them to evaluate every aspect of the study.
 I've seen study teams generate as many as fifty potential risks using this tool.
 If you consider everything, you reduce the risk (speaking of risks!) of missing something; however, you increase the risk of generating a lot of noise.

 The classic methodology to cut through the noise involves ranking those risks by severity of impact (how bad it would be); likelihood of occurrence (how likely it is to happen, with the idea being that if it's pretty likely you should worry about it more than if it's unlikely); and likelihood of detection (that's detection by the study team, not by a regulatory authority, with the idea that if it's likely to slip by unnoticed, you should worry about it more).
 You then add or multiply the scores and end up with a "red," "yellow," or "green" assessment for each risk.